civol/HDLRuby/README.md

 ## Types
 <a name="types"></a>

-Each signal and expression is associated with a data type which describes the kind of value it can represent.
+Each signal and each expression is associated with a data type which describes the kind of value it can represent.
 In HDLRuby, the data types represent bit vectors associated with the way they should be interpreted, i.e., as bit strings, unsigned values, signed values, or hierarchical contents.

 ### Type construction